wigy/chronicles_of_grunt/README.md

 ### Not Yet Done

-* New dist-file resolver to build file specs with correct source and destination (use with files- and dist-task).
+* New dist-file resolver to build file specs with correct source and destination.
+* Test for `files` task.

 ## Future Ideas